 TABLE OF CONTENTS

-A legalisation is a process of checking the origin of the document and certifying it to be authentic for use in a foreign country.
-Depending on the legalisation treaty agreement between Belgium, the country involved and the type of documents concerned, it will determine whether the applicant requires a legalisation or an apostille.
+Legalisation is a process of checking the origin of the document and certifying it to be authentic for use in a foreign country.
+Depending on the legalisation treaty agreement between Belgium, the country involved and the type of documents concerned, it will determine whether the applicant requires legalisation or an apostille.

 In Belgium, civil status certificate such as the birth certificate, death certificate, marriage certificate and divorce certificate need to go through the process of legalisation for use in declaring a legal cohabitation.

-I grouped Certificate of Celibacy and Birth Certificate in the same blog post as both documents require legalization.
-Submit the legalised documents within six months of issue.
+I grouped the Certificate of Celibacy and Birth Certificate in the same blog post as both documents require legalization.
+Submit the legalised documents within 6 months of issue.
 If the submission exceeds six months, an applicant has to offer an explanation to the Authority.

 Make a quick check at the Belgian Foreign Affairs, Foreign Trade and Development Cooperation.
 It will tell you if the document in your country needs legalisation.

 Please do not reverse the procedures below as it is not an option which action goes first.
 The legalisation process is the same regardless of the country.

 - Bring the documents to the Ministry of Foreign Affairs to have them authenticated with a stamp first.

 - Then, go to the Embassy of Belgium to legalise the document.

 The legalisation at the Belgian Embassy cost €20 per copy and payable in cash upon submitting the documents.
 If you legalise them in your country, you pay the amount in your local currency after the currency conversion.
 The endorsement in the Ministry of Foreign Affairs is chargeable too at a small fee.